Bibliography for GURPS Infinite Worlds

 Finney, Jack.
 Time and Again (Simon & Schuster, 1970).
 Time travel romance.

 * Flint, Eric.
 1632 (Baen, 2000).
-Modern West Virginia coal-mining town appears in the middle of Thirty Years' War Germany; adventure and sequels ensue.
+Modern West Virginia coal-mining town appears in the middle of Thirty Years' War Germany; adventure and (dozens of) sequels ensue.

 Frankowski, Leo.
 The Cross-Time Engineer (Del Rey, 1986) and sequels.
 Much detail on advancing technology in medieval Poland, but marred by excessive outtime help and an adolescent-male sex-fantasy tale.